 One of the most amazing examples of Golden Ratio is found within the human DNA structure.
 This can be seen in a single DNA cross section that reveals the DNA double helix forms a decagon shape.
 This is a combination of two pentagons, rotated 36 degrees from each other forms the DNA double helix The double helix spiral itself forms a pentagon.
 Even a single DNA molecule reveals a basis of the Golden Section or Divine Proportion.

 The Math Behind the Golden Ratio

-The Golden Ratio is a mathematical truism that's used to define what's commonly known as the perfect number that's found in nature and has been duplicated and imitated by humans for centuries.
+The Golden Ratio can be found in real life.
+It is a mathematical truism that's used to define what's commonly known as the perfect number found in nature that has been duplicated and imitated by humans for centuries.
 The simplistic beauty of this number disguises its complexity in execution.
 To understand the theory behind the Golden Ratio, you must first explore the Fibonacci Sequencing of the ratio.

 Fibonacci Sequence and the Golden Ratio

 The Fibonacci Sequence or Series has a relationship to the Golden Ratio.
 The Fibonacci Series shows up in the number of leaves on a plant and the number of petals on a flower.
 The Fibonacci Spiral, which is found in nature, is always part of a Golden Rectangle with a Golden Ratio.

 The Fibonacci Series math is simple: